 CVC's Diversity, Equity & Inclusion Committee, comprising senior leaders and colleagues from across our global network, was founded in 2016.
-The Committee is a catalyst for change at CVC, improving the way that CVC attracts, develops and retains its diverse and talented workforce.
+The Committee acts a catalyst for change at CVC - enhancing the way that we attract, develop, and retain a diverse and talented workforce.